Understanding Finasteride (Propecia) Side Effects

 No fancy packaging.
 No unwanted subscriptions.
 Delivered discreetly.

-Finasteride Side Effects
+Common Side Effects of Finasteride

 The use of finasteride has been associated with sexual dysfunction, such as loss of sex drive and erectile dysfunction.
 It is important to note that most studies looking at the side effects of finasteride include the higher dose of 5mg.
 This dose is used to treat BPH (benign Prostatic Hyperplasia), an enlarged prostate.
 It is also important to note that the condition BPH can cause erectile dysfunction and other sexual side effects.

-A study looking at the sexual side effects of finasteride 1mg tablets found that 75.7% of men experienced no sexual dysfunction, 21.6% experienced mild dysfunction and 2.7% reported sexual dysfunction.
+study looking at the sexual side effects of 1mg tablets found that 75.7% of men experienced no sexual dysfunction, 21.6% experienced mild dysfunction and 2.7% reported sexual dysfunction.
 In non-finasteride users, sexual side effects were higher with 61.6% experiencing no sexual dysfunction, 26.3% experiencing mild dysfunction and 12.1% experiencing sexual dysfunction.

 One study suggests that sexual side effects were higher in patients taking finasteride who had been informed about potential side effects.
 This was in comparison to a group of patients who were not informed of any sexual side effects before starting treatment.
 The psychological impact of knowing that a drug can potentially cause sexual side effects can also impact patients.
 This is known as the nocebo phenomenon, where negative expectations of a treatment can lead to side effects.
 This study suggests that the fear of developing sexual side effects can bring about or enhance these adverse effects.

-Is depression a side effect of Finasteride?
+Is Depression a Side Effect of Finasteride?

 There is limited research that has investigated mood changes in those taking finasteride 1mg tablets.
 Mood disturbances have been reported in a minority of individuals, but the scientific research around this area is limited.
 Similar to the sexual side effects, there are conflicting reports.
 Some reports and studies have shown that finasteride can cause erectile dysfunction, which may lead to a drop in mood.
 At the same time, some reports and studies have shown that finasteride does not affect mood at all.

-Most research shows that the side effects of finasteride are not permanent and are usually reversed when treatment is stopped.
+Most research shows that side effects are not permanent and are usually reversed when treatment is stopped.
 Finasteride has a short half-life of around 7 hours and in theory, it will leave your body after one and a half days.
 However, finasteride accumulates in your system and it can take slightly longer.
 Because finasteride leaves your body relatively quickly, side effects should go away shortly after stopping treatment.

-Can I take Finasteride if my partner is trying to conceive?
+Can I Take Finasteride if My Partner is Trying to Conceive?

-Will Finasteride cause cancer?
+Will Finasteride Cause Cancer?

 However, a professor in urology from John Hopkins Medicine has argued that this study is flawed and finasteride hides the level of PSA (the markers that are used to detect prostate cancer).
 Therefore, it provides a false sense of security as PSA markers are lowered, but this does not reduce the risk of developing prostate cancer.
 Hiding these markers will not have a direct impact on preventing prostate cancer but make it undetectable at an early stage when it is curable.

 Research in this area is conflicting but the consensus is that finasteride lowers the risk of developing prostate cancer and increases the risk of developing high-grade prostate cancer.
+Finasteride also increases the risk of breast cancer.
+It is important to discuss these risks with your healthcare provider before starting treatment with finasteride.

-Long term side effects of Finasteride
+Long Term Side Effects of Finasteride

 Most of the studies demonstrate that finasteride has a good safety profile, with a low chance of experiencing side effects.
 Those that do experience side effects, will find that they go away once treatment is stopped.
 However, there are a few reports, which suggest that finasteride can cause long term side effects.

-There are reports of some men experiencing side effects of finasteride that mainly relate to sexual dysfunction, such as loss of sex drive, ejaculation problems and erectile dysfunction.
+There are reports of some men experiencing side effects that mainly relate to sexual dysfunction, such as loss of sex drive, ejaculation problems and erectile dysfunction.
 It is important to note that most of these studies are carried out using finasteride 5mg used for BPH and not with finasteride 1mg.
 Most of these studies do not look at data from before these men started taking finasteride; and reports in newspaper articles and blogs do not analyse important data such as BMI, age and pre-existing medical conditions, which can all play a part.
 Pre-treatment surveys are important in gathering accurate scientific data.
 As a man gets older, his sexual function decreases.

 However, there are reports of sexual dysfunction and we must acknowledge that there are some studies that show finasteride does cause such side effects, albeit in a small number of cases.
 These effects are usually mild with large studies indicating that they do improve with time; and that they are reversible when treatment is stopped.